SUTI-se/SUTI/examples/XML/README.md

 All XML files are configured with:

 - XML declaration using UTF-8 encoding (supports Swedish characters å, ä, ö)
-- Namespace declarations for the SUTI schema
+- Schema reference using `xsi:noNamespaceSchemaLocation` (the schema does not use a target namespace)
 - Relative path to the schema file for easy validation

 ## Directory Structure